A Graph-Based Approach for Category-Agnostic Pose Estimation: Introduction

 We evaluate our method on the category-agnostic pose estimation benchmark MP-100~\cite{xu2022pose}.
 This dataset contains over $20k$ images from over 100 categories, including animals, vehicles, furniture, and clothes.
 It is composed of samples collected from existing category-specific pose estimation datasets.
 As some of the skeleton data was missing, we collected skeleton annotations from the original datasets and annotated several categories with missing skeleton definitions.

-Our method outperforms the previous best approach CapeFormer~\cite{Shi_2023_CVPR} by large margins, with an improvement of 2.16\% and 1.82\% under 1-shot and 5-shot settings, respectively.
-Our method is trained end-to-end and demonstrates both scalability and efficiency compared with previous approaches.
+It is important to note that the required additional keypoints connectivity input is shared among instances of the same category.
+Thus, the additional graph annotations required equals the number of categories.
+For example, when using our method for fine-tuning or inference on a specific category, the annotation process requires adding only one skeletal definition, which is quite simple.

+We compare our method to previous CAPE methods, as well as an updated version of the previous state-of-the-art which we call CapeFormer-T. Our method improves over this updated version, boosting performance under a 1-shot setting by 0.98\%, achieving a new state-of-the-art.

-To summarize, we propose three key contributions: \begin{itemize} \item We introduced a new method, leveraging the geometrical relations between keypoints using a novel Graph Transformer Decoder. \item We provide an updated version of the MP-100 dataset with skeleton annotations for all categories. \item State-of-the-art performance on the MP-100 benchmark. \end{itemize}
+To summarize, we propose three key contributions: \begin{itemize} \item We propose to treat the input keypoints as connected nodes of a graph, instead of independent entities.
+Furthermore, to leverage the graph connectivity we introduce a new graph-based model design. \item We provide an updated version of the MP-100 dataset with skeleton annotations for all categories. \item We achieve state-of-the-art performance on the MP-100 benchmark. \end{itemize}